Mobile internet browsing isn’t just the future. It’s the present. You must have a mobile-friendly presence.

 When you’re keeping your text limited, images can play an especially critical role in conveying information and/or your brand to a mobile visitor.

-Eye-tracking studies show that images will attract a mobile user’s attention better than just words, according to Neil Patel.
+Eye-tracking studies show that images will attract a mobile user’s attention better than just words.

 However, any old image (or even what you use on your full website) won’t necessarily work.